sxn2012/sxn2012.github.io/_pages/cv.md

     Task: Design a platform to store and manage electronic documents, with multiversion management functions.

+    Details:

-    The server saves all versions of different documents, and the transmission of data is implemented by using TCP protocol.
+    1. The server saves all versions of different documents, and the transmission of data is implemented by using TCP protocol.
 FTP protocol is used for transmitting documents;

-    The messages and documents are encrypted with AES algorithm.
+2. The messages and documents are encrypted with AES algorithm.
 When downloading documents, SHA-256 is used to ensure integrity of the documents;

-    Meanwhile, RBAC and backup and recovery skills are used to enhance the platform security.
+    3. Meanwhile, RBAC and backup and recovery skills are used to enhance the platform security.

     Skills: WinForm + SQL Server